idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ![plot of chunk plots_blups2_ms](figure/plots_blups2_ms.png)

-This shows similar patterns of quantitative variation for path lengths to previously published sets of lines, like [Reed et. al. 2010 figure 1F](http://www.genetics.org/content/185/3/1009), but somewhat inconsistent with the measures from the same DGRP lines as discussed above.
-There are some lines that are not shared between each set though.
+This shows similar patterns of quantitative variation for path lengths to previously published sets of lines, like [Reed et. al. 2010 figure 1F](http://www.genetics.org/content/185/3/1009), but somewhat inconsistent with the measures from the same DGRP lines measured by Turner as discussed above.
+There are a few lines not shared between each set.

 ### Examine the degree of induced colinearity caused by any imbalance.